junokili/Surabaya-Kita/README.md

 The steps taken to set up the project and to deploy it to Heroku were as follows:
 1. Create a git repository
 2. Create an env.py file, which was added to a .gitnore file for the hidden variables
-3. Create a requirements.txt file (terminal command - pip3 freeze –local > requirements.txt)
+3. Create a requirements.txt file (terminal command - pip3 freeze –-local > requirements.txt)
 4. Create a Procfile file (terminal command - echo web: python app.py > Procfile)
 5. Add the new files to the staging area in the terminal (git add)
 6. Commit the files to the repository with an appropriate message (git commit -m "message")